Skip to Content

 Do Start at the Tips and Work Your Way Up

-You may be tempted to start with the burrs closest to the scalp.
-However, the best thing you can do is work at an even pace with the burrs closest to the tips, then move upwards until you get closer to the scalp.
+You may be tempted to start with the burrs closest to your scalp.
+However, the best way to go is to work at an even pace with the burrs closest to the tips.
+Then, move upwards until you get closer to the scalp.

-Once you’ve loosened the knots at the tips, you can start removing the burrs that are more deeply entangled.
-Bear in mind that these will be harder, and maybe even slightly more painful, to remove.
+Once you’ve loosened the knots at the tips, you can start removing the burrs that are deeply entangled.
+Keep in mind that these may be a bit painful to remove, and they may take a hair or two with them.

-Sometimes, you’ll have to deal with a few extra stubborn burrs.
+Sometimes, you’ll find some extra stubborn burrs that’ll refuse to get out.
 When this happens, use the sharp end of a wooden skewer or a toothpick to pull the hair off the hook-like barbs.

 Don’t Wet Your Hair

-You probably think that if your hair is wet, the burrs will simply slide out.
-The truth is wet hair seems to bind the burrs tighter.
+You probably think that if your hair is wet, the burrs will slide out easier.
+However, the truth is that wet hair seems to bind the burrs tighter.

-Wetting your hair can sometimes even push the burrs closer to the scalp.
-Subsequently, they become harder, and more painful, to separate from hair strands.
+Wetting your hair will push the burrs closer to your scalp.
+Subsequently, they become harder and more painful to remove.

 Do Wear Protective Gear

-Burrs also can grip onto clothes and hands, not just hair.
-That’s why you have to take the necessary precautions when removing burrs from your hair or someone else’s.
+Burrs don’t only get stuck in hair, but they also grip onto clothes and hands.
+That’s why you need to take the necessary precautions when removing burrs from your hair or someone else’s.

 You can opt for a plastic poncho or a disposable long-sleeved plastic apron.
 Another option is to use a large-sized plastic garbage bag and cut out holes for your head and arms.